Upcoming Shows -

 sidebartaraTara Mohr is the founder of the acclaimed global Playing Big Leadership Program for Women.
 An expert on women’s leadership and well-being, with a deep commitment to amplifying women’s voices, Tara empowers women to play bigger in their work and in their lives.
 Tara has an MBA from Stanford University and a BA in English literature from Yale.
 Author of Playing Big: Practical Wisdom for Women Who Want to Speak Up, Create and Lead, named a Best Book of the Year by Apple’s iBooks.
 Airs this Saturday.

 UnknownDr.
 Cortney Warren has come to believe that self-deception is our biggest obstacle to living a fulfilling life.
 It can stop us from feeling true happiness, thwart our ability to grow, and leave us with massive amounts of regret.
 We are, in fact, excellent liars because self-deception helps us avoid confronting realities that cause us the most psychological pain.
 In this way, it is actually a good survival strategy to manipulate the truth to be more consistent with what we can psychologically accept.
 Despite the function of our self-deception, the lies we tell ourselves come with profound consequences to ourselves, our loved ones, and to our communities.
-She is the author of Lies We Tell Ourselves: The Psychology of Self-Deception
+She is the author of Lies We Tell Ourselves: The Psychology of Self-Deception.

 1404351770075Val Wright, author of Thoughtfully Ruthless airs this Saturday on Talk with Francesca.
 Her unique approach, which she has trademarked as Thoughtfully RuthlessTM, has produced typical clients results of market domination in extraordinarily short timeframes along with compassionate truth telling, fearlessness, and extensive creative, technical, and leadership gains.
 She is an internationally acclaimed innovation expert and was named as one of the top 50 resources for Chief Operating Officers by ClickSoftware.
 She is one of only 64 experts inducted into Million Dollar Consultant® Hall of Fame.
 The global clients who have requested her help include Starbucks, LinkedIn, Microsoft, Financial Times, and DreamWorks Animation.
 Val’s corporate experience includes tenures during dramatic growth periods at Amazon, BMW, Microsoft, Harrods, Marconi, and Sema Group.